 Have questions?
 Want to learn more?
 Book an appointment via firstname.lastname@example.org

-- All of the above provide the same basic functions such as
+- All the full citation/reference management tools provide the same basic functions such as:

 - ability to collect, save, organize your references and pdf documents

 - ability to search your own collection and add notes